-I recently wrote about my positive experience using a product called ROG1 to clean the dirty, slip-resistant bottom on my Kohler tub.
+I recently used a product called ROG1 to clean the dirty, slip-resistant bottom on my eight-year-old Kohler tub.
 I found ROG1 sold alongside another ROG product — ROG3, which is explicitly recommended on the Kohler website.
-The ROG1 worked like a dream to clean the eight years of baked on dirt on my bathtub’s slip resistant bottom.
-I am now a total convert, it’s changed my life, my bathtub is now easy to clean.
+The ROG1 worked well to lift off the dirt on my bathtub’s slip resistant bottom.
 But, keep reading, because as you will see, ROG1 is not explicitly recommended by Kohler, so I went to try and dig deeper.

-Readers’ comments, too, launched me into asking Kohler some more question.
-You see, ROG1 is expensive — about $50 for the minimum order, which includes one bottle each of ROG1 and ROG3, including shipping.
-Not surprisingly, in their comments on my story, a number of readers balked at the thought of paying this price.
-As alternatives, they began to recommend other, much less expensive products they said that they had used effectively to clean the porcelain enamel on their cast iron bathroom fixtures, including: Magic Eraser, Comet, Bar Keepers Friend and Zud (my husband’s blunt cleaning instrument of choice).
-There also were mentions of baking soda.
-And of vinegar.
+Readers’ comments, too, launched me into asking Kohler some more questions.
+ROG products are relatively expensive, and in their comments on my story (which I have now directed to this post so that readers can get this info from Kohler), a number of readers balked at the thought of the price.
+As alternatives, they began to recommend other, much less expensive products they said that they had used effectively to clean the porcelain enamel on their cast iron bathroom fixtures, including: Magic Eraser, Comet, Bar Keepers Friend, Zud, etc..
+There also were mentions of baking soda, vinegar, etc..

-So I contacted Kohler and sure enough, they warn against using a number of these other, powerful cleansers because of testing and/or concerns that ingredients in them can harm Kohler’s shiny durable porcelain-enamel-on-cast-iron finish.
+So I contacted Kohler and sure enough, they warn against using a number of these other cleansers because of testing and/or concerns that ingredients in them can harm Kohler’s shiny durable porcelain-enamel-on-cast-iron finish.
 Here is the text of our emails back and forth:

-Pam to Kohler: In the comments section of my original story, a number of readers are saying how they use other products (not on your recommended list) including: Bar Keeper’s Friend, Zud, Magic Eraser, Comet, etc. My question to Kohler: Will these products ultimately etch the surface or destroy the high gloss on the cast iron or otherwise “damage” the cast iron finish?
+Pam to Kohler: In the comments section of my original story (now redirected here so that readers will see this entire discussion of Kohler-recommended products), a number of readers are saying how they use other products (not on your recommended list) including: Bar Keeper’s Friend, Zud, Magic Eraser, Comet, etc. My question to Kohler: Will these products ultimately etch the surface or destroy the high gloss on the cast iron or otherwise “damage” the cast iron finish?

 Kohler PR responded: